etcd-io/etcd/Documentation/op-guide/clustering.md

 #### Lifetime of a discovery URL

 A discovery URL identifies a unique etcd cluster.
-Instead of reusing an existing discovery URL, a new cluster must create new discovery URLs.
+Instead of reusing an existing discovery URL, each etcd instance shares a new discovery URL to bootstrap the new cluster.

 Moreover, discovery URLs should ONLY be used for the initial bootstrapping of a cluster.
 To change cluster membership after the cluster is already running, see the [runtime reconfiguration][runtime-conf] guide.